chinamike65/hugo-tuolesi/content/book1/book1en.md

 Look at both, because there is a little difference between the two.

-It is very important to read the CD-ROM of Sanshidao and the related content of Sanshidao in Treasure of the Sea of ​​Fa.
+It is very important to read the video of Sanshidao and the related content of Sanshidao in Treasure of the Sea of ​​Fa.

-After reading the CD-ROM of Sanshidao and the related Dharma texts, you will know how to practice, how to achieve, and how to follow the path of practice.
+After reading the video of Sanshidao and the related Dharma texts, you will know how to practice, how to achieve, and how to follow the path of practice.

 This is very important.